This post may contain affiliate links, for more information see our disclaimer.

-Asset allocation and diversification play an important role in long-term investing.
+Asset allocation and diversification play an essential role in long-term investing.
 Learning the basics of each will help you understand why and better prepare you for market downturns.

 How to Properly Diversify